jake-ingram/UNC/Radiology/ImagingInstructions.md

 6. Click 'Save'
 7. If you are Jenelle, save the file on your desktop to a prenamed folder.
 If you are not Jenelle, you will likely need to save the file to your C drive (not remote drive).

-## Step 2: Convert files to a usable format
+## Step 2: Convert files to DICOM format

 1. Open MIPAV
 2. Drag the folder titled '0000' into the top MIPAV window